Speaker Resources

 IMPORTANT DATES

 August 31: Speaker Registration Deadline.
-All in-person speakers and the primary contact for all virtual and pre-recorded sessions should be registered by this date.
-Contact us with questions.
+The primary presenter for all live and pre-recorded sessions must be registered by this date.

 October 1: Lightning Talk Deadline.
 All lightning talk presenters must submit their pre-recorded lightning talk video by this date.